No New Normal: Leading in Continuous Change

 The nature of work changed drastically in the pandemic, but that’s only the beginning of what’s to come.
 New technology tools will profoundly alter what we used to call office work.
 Other technology will transform the 80% of work that isn’t done in offices (or at home).
 Beyond tech, changing social norms and reordered personal priorities will change who does what, where and how.
 While all this is quite disruptive, Geoff Colvin says the big picture is a bright one – billions of people worldwide being more productive, more content, and – believe it or not – less stressed.
 Geoff reveals:

-Economics can be exciting!
-It reflects and impacts the environment in which we live and breathe, and in these tumultuous times it’s always changing.
+Global turmoil has roiled an already fragile economic order in ways that are still unfolding.
+At Fortune, Geoff tells the economic story in terms that focus on the risks and opportunities.
 Business people already know the numbers – what they might miss is the big picture; the forces driving the trends causing disruptive change in their world and, most importantly, what to do about it.
 In this presentation, the economy isn’t a bunch of statistics; it’s a story that Geoff tells engagingly, humorously, and memorably with valuable takeaways because, as he says, “Even in tough times, somebody’s going to win, why not you?”
 Geoff covers:

 • Why, even in times like this, it’s vital to remain optimistic